Sendai Airport Line: Sendai Airport Transit

 Sendai Airport Transit Co., Ltd. (仙台空港鉄道 株式会社, Sendai Kūkō Tetsudō Kabushikigaisha) is a third-sector railway company in charge of constructing and operating the Sendai Airport Line train service between Sendai Airport Station and Natori Station in Miyagi Prefecture, Japan.

-History
+The company was founded on 7 April 2000.
+Construction of the line commenced in 2002.
+The construction cost is was to reach 34.9 billion yen, and it may take as long as thirty years before the railway turns a profit.

-The company was founded on April 7, 2000, and as of 2015 has capital of over seven billion yen.
-The Sendai Airport Line opened on March 18, 2007, electrified at 20 kV AC.
+The Sendai Airport Line opened on March 18, 2007.

 The line was severely damaged by the 2011 Tōhoku earthquake and tsunami, and service was suspended indefinitely from March 11, 2011.
 The line reopened on October 1 of that year.

-Rolling stock

-The company owns three two-car SAT721 series EMU trains (identical in design to the JR East E721-500 series sets).